-Tesla and Volvo are the only automakers in the world who have set up their own crash safety testing facility.
+Tesla and Volvo are the only automakers worldwide who have set up their own crash safety testing facility.
 The Tesla Crash Lab is located at the company’s Fremont car factory in California.

-After the first video of the Tesla Crash Lab was shared by the automaker back in 2019, Tesla has again released a video of this safety testing facility yesterday.
+The first video of the Tesla Crash Lab was shared by the automaker back in 2019.
+Tesla once again released a video of this safety testing facility yesterday.

 In the last two years, Tesla has made significant advancements in how they are measuring results and performing new tests.